dmbarbour/awelon/AboutAO.md

 ### Flat Namespace

 Each word in the AO dictionary has a global definition independent of local context.
-A single dictionary is expected to support thousands of projects.
+A single dictionary can grow to contain millions of words and support thousands of projects.
 This design offers several advantages:

 * eliminates local import/export boiler plate
 * common language, learning, and refactoring across projects